-You should drink between meals rather than during them.
-Your lower esophageal sphincter suffers constant pressure when your stomach is full.
+You should drink between your meals rather than during them.
+If your stomach has too many contents, constant pressure is caused in your lower esophageal sphincter.
 This makes acid and food come back into the esophagus via the stomach.

 High-impact exercising can increase your acid reflux symptoms.
 Food from your stomach will move into your esophagus if you work out low abdominal muscles.
 Wait at least one to two hours after a meal before exercising.

 Instituting a moderate exercise program can help alleviate some of the symptoms of your acid reflux.
 Moderate is the key here.
 Vigorous routines can aggravate your digestive tract and cause reflux, but moderate or low-impact activities like walking can help your reflux greatly.
 Staying upright ensures gravity does its job.
 Moderate exercise also helps you lose weight and reduces heartburn.